 The process of becoming chartered is more straightforward if you have an accredited bachelors degree, along with a Masters or an accredited integrated MEng degree.
 To see which qualifications are accredited see the Engineering Council.

 Some employers will offer opportunities to study for a part-time MSc in a relevant subject.

-You will also need to demonstrate that you are working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
+You'll also need to demonstrate that you're working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).

 Most large firms offer structured training and encourage continuing professional development (CPD).
 Usually, firms offer in-service training and short courses for specific needs.
 This may include placements in different departments to widen your experience.
 Professional bodies, such as IMechE and IET, can help with CPD.